 While many of these strokes are intended for solo or two-person rafters, not guided trips, the more you know about paddling, the safer you'll be on the river.

 While the majority of injuries and fatalities happen on self-guided river runs rather than guided tours, it's important to keep in mind that rafting, while fun, is an adventure that comes with risks.
 To participate in white-water rafting, you don't need to be an athlete or swimmer but the better physical condition you're in, the easier it will be for you to paddle and pull yourself to safety if you fall overboard.

-To find guided white-water rafting near you, plus more information about rivers, water and other adventure sports, look through the resources on the next page.
+To find guided white-water rafting near you, plus more information about rivers, water and other adventure sports, look through the resources below.